 There are two paths you can follow as a blogger when it comes to hosting.

 The first is starting your blog on an existing platform such as Blogger or WordPress.com.
 The benefit of this is that it’s free and easy to set up.
-This is a good option for hobby bloggers who don’t want to make any money from blogging.
+This is a good option for hobby bloggers who don’t want to make money blogging.

 Bluehost is a web hosting company that allows you to start a self-hosted website.